MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/email-templates-transactions.md

 The *order ready for pickup* notification type is triggered when an order that has one or more lines where the mode of delivery is **Customer pickup** is marked as packed.

 > [!NOTE]
-> The order ready for pickup notification type has been deprecated in favor of the order packed notification type, which is customized by mode of delivery.
+> The order ready for pickup notification type has been deprecated in favor of the packing completed notification type, which is customized by mode of delivery.

 ### Order shipped